The Future of Dairy

 - Remaining greenhouse gases are offset by projects certified according to the international Verified Carbon Standard (VCS).

-- The above points are communicated in a transparent manner on both the Arla Foods website and on the packaging of Arla carbon neutral organic products, so that it is clear what the scope of the certification is: ‘from cow to refrigerator’.
+- The above points are communicated in a transparent manner on both the Arla website and on the packaging of Arla carbon neutral organic products, showing the scope of the certification: ‘from farm to fridge’.

 Offsetting Greenhouse Gases

 Arla believes the fight against climate change cannot move fast enough.
 Despite all the reduction measures taken by the dairy cooperative, greenhouse gases are still released into the atmosphere, including methane released as cows digest grass.
 This cannot be solved overnight.
 Arla therefore chooses to fully offset Arla carbon neutral organic’s remaining emissions.
 They do so by investing in certified projects in East Africa, which ensure that new trees are planted, and in Indonesia and Brazil, which prevent rainforests from being cut down and set on fire.